w3c/webappsec-permissions-policy/permissions-policy-explainer.md

 with some requirements set by other embedders - e.g. various social networks, search engines, and so on.

-* There is a desire for a framework to expose experimental features (Origin Trials) in the browser, but only to specific/registered origins, and for limited duration and subject to global usage caps.

-Feature policy grew out of the ideas and aims to address the above needs via a single and unified interface.
+Feature Policy grew out of the ideas and aims to address the above needs via a single and unified interface.

-Since then, feature policy has split into two related APIs to cover the widely different use cases: Permissions policy to handle the control of powerful features and permissions, even in the presence of XSS; and [Document policy](https://github.com/w3c/webappsec-feature-policy/blob/master/document-policy-explainer.md), to handle performance optimizations and other kinds of configurable APIs.
+Since then, Feature Policy has split into two related APIs to cover the widely different use cases: Permissions Policy to handle the control of powerful features and permissions, even in the presence of XSS; and [Document Policy](https://github.com/w3c/webappsec-feature-policy/blob/master/document-policy-explainer.md), to handle performance optimizations and other kinds of configurable APIs.

 ## How is a Policy Specified?

-Permissions policy can be thought of conceptually as a way to control delegation of powerful features to subframes.
+Permissions Policy can be thought of conceptually as a way to control delegation of powerful features to subframes.
 It operates on allowed lists of origins for each feature, where a "feature" is a well-defined token that maps to and controls some web platform API - e.g. “geolocation” is a feature name for the